LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Define rules for detecting unwanted conditions while training
     * A debug job is run for each rule you configure
     * Logs & fires a CloudWatch event when the rule is hit
-  * Integrates with SM studio via SM Studio Debugger Dashboard
+  * Integrates with SM studio via SM Studio Debugger Dashboards
-  * SageMaker Studio Debugger dashboards
   * Auto-generated training reports
   * Built-in rules:
     * Monitor system bottlenecks